PraveenMut/servian-tech-challenge/README.md

 ### Security
 Security implications were also deeply considered in this deployment.
 The fortunate news is that Cloud Run has the ability to restrict Ingress to internal and most importantly, LBs.
 LBs were not deployment at this time due to the interests of time, but can be attached through a serverless serverless Network Endpoint Group (NEG).

-The LB itself can be attached with Cloud Armor for DDoS protections and the 10 OWASP mitigations.
+The LB itself can be attached with Cloud Armor for DDoS protections and mitigations for the top 10 OWASP vulnerabilities.

 All Cloud Run resources consist of IAM policies which restrict the access of external resources.
-By nature, cloud run resources only have access to access SQL, Compute and Arifact Registry (Google's Private Container Registry).
+By nature, cloud run resources only have access to access SQL, Compute and Artifact Registry (Google's Private Container Registry).
 All requests to unauthorised resources in GCP will be met with a 403 Forbidden.
-These IAMs are entacted strictly in this demo project.
+These IAMs are enacted strictly in this demo project.

 External CI/CD Authentication has been conducted through Workload Identity Federation (WIF) enabling Keyless auth.
 It does this by translating short lived OIDC tokens into Google Security Tokens to authenticate as a service account to subsequently access authorised GCP resources.
 It completely removes all risks of long-lived JSON keys in accounts or commits.